Tinnitus is a very common condition - in fact, it affects over 45 million people in the U.S. alone.

 - Use noise-canceling headphones to block out background noise and keep the level down if you listen to music or other audio content using headphones.
 It is recommended that you maintain the volume below 80% and practice the 60/60 rule when listening: Only listen at 60% of the volume for a maximum of 60 minutes before taking a break.

-Our hearing professionals are trained in evaluating and managing your Tinnitus through the use of sound stimulation and hearing aid technologies.
-Our aim is to provide you relief that will in turn improve your overall quality of life!
+Our hearing professionals are trained in evaluating and managing your tinnitus through the use of sound stimulation and hearing aid technologies.
+Our aim is to provide you with relief that will in turn improve your overall quality of life!